freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 |screenshot_update_prompt|

-For security reasons, you will not be able to launch the SecureDrop Client until updates have been applied.
+For security reasons, you will not be able to launch the SecureDrop App until updates have been applied.
 This typically takes between 10 and 30 minutes.

 Click "Start updates" if you are ready to start the process.
 (If you prefer to